chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 evolve_until_stable(arr)
 ```

 Array stops evolving when it is barely stable.
 Authors of the above paper call this state 'self-organized criticality'.
-This is how it looks like?
+This is how it looks like:

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">